sammdot/sammdot/README.md

 program, and have previously worked on the Google Play Developer API.

-I am currently based in San Jos&eacute;, California, and (pre-COVID-19) work out of the Google campus in Sunnyvale, CA, but I was originally from Markham, ON and studied Computer Science at the [University of Toronto](https://utoronto.ca), where I previously worked as a teaching assistant.
+I am currently based in San Jos&eacute;, California, and (pre-COVID-19) work out of the Google campus in Sunnyvale, California, but I was originally from Markham, Ontario and studied Computer Science at the [University of Toronto](https://utoronto.ca), where I previously worked as a teaching assistant.